chojomok/points/README.md

 ### /api/spend ###
 #### POST ####
 can send a json object of how many points to spend. points has input validation to be a number.
+The points spent are added to the transaction history with the timestamp of when the post request was completed.

 ### /api/balance ###
 #### GET ####
 Will return the balance of all the payers.

+## Implementation Details ##
+Local memory was used in place of a database.
+There is an array with all the list of transactions and a dictionary of all the balances of payers.
+The transaction history order is sorted based on time everytime a spend post request is made.
+The payer balance is updated everytime a post request is made for transactions and everytime points are spent from a payer.